Neuroscience Services at NYU Winthrop Hospital

 Positron Emission Tomography (PET) scanning is a highly sophisticated technique that provides valuable information about organ function and structure.
 PET scans can image blood flow, assess brain function, and detect and stage tumors.
 They are useful in evaluating movement disorders such as Parkinson's disease, as well as Alzheimer's disease.

-Neuroscience Services at Winthrop-University Hospital
+Neuroscience Services at NYU Winthrop Hospital

 Our Focus on Children